Dr Tim Harries

 Tim is Senior Research Fellow in the Small Business Research Centre, Kingston Business School.
 He is responsible for Kingston's contribution to a 3-year EPSRC project resarching small businesses and flood risk adaptation (see film).
 Previously, he was Deputy Director of Kingston's Behaviour & Practice Research Centre, where he was principal investigator on a 6-month EPSRC project into digital feedback and domestic electricity consumption, Co-PI on a study of the self-management of type-1 diabetes and senior researcher on a £1.2m study into the use of the social norms approach to promote sustainable and healthy lifestyles.
 He teaches qualitative research methods at undergraduate and postdraduate level and is a Fellow of the Higher Education Academy.

-Small business and household responses to the threat of natural disasters (especially flood risk); impacts of digital feedback (energy consumption, active lifestyles); qualitative research methods.
+Small business and household responses to the threat of natural disasters (especially flood risk); impacts of digital feedback (energy consumption, active lifestyles); qualitative research methods; social practice theory.

 Community, household and small business adaptation to flood risk; influences on behaviours relevant to long-term health; Influences on the sustainability of energy consumption behaviours.